 As with any other Social Media platform, Instagram is another platform for you to tell your story, but with images.
-Before setting up your account, research what Instagram users connect with the most, try and find another bands using Instagram effectively and see what their fans are engaging with, give people a reason to follow you.
+Before setting up your account, research what Instagram users connect with the most.
+Try to find another bands using Instagram effectively and see what their fans are engaging with.
+Give people a reason to follow you.

 5. Edit Your Schedule and Content

-You could design a schedule on when you will update, however this can be difficult and sometimes the best images come from the moment, so play around with what works best for you and your engagement.
+You could design a schedule on when you will update your Instagram, however, this can often be a little to structured, as sometimes the best images come from the moment, so play around with what works best for you and your engagement.

 6. Integrate Across Your Platforms

-Instagram works best when synced with your other social media sites, so when you are posting to all these sites, you probably have a different tone of voice, so consider changing the tone and content of the message you are posting with the image.
+Instagram works best when synced with your other social media sites, so when you are posting to all these sites, you probably have a different tone of voice.
+Consider changing the tone and content of the message you are posting with the image depending on the platform.
 You don’t want to ask people to retweet when you’ve posted the image to Facebook.

 7. Involve The Entire Band

-You will often find yourself short of photo opportunities, but that doesn’t mean someone else in the band is.
-Allow the entire band access to the Instagram account for different view points and voices, it also allows followers to connect with the full band.
-However, ensure that this doesn’t lead to duplicate posts or too many updates, try and regulate who is posting when to avoid clashes.
+You might sometimes find yourself short of photo opportunities, but that doesn’t mean someone else in the band is.
+Allow the entire band access to the Instagram account for different view points and voices.
+This also allows followers to connect with the full band, rather than just one member.
+However, make sure that this doesn’t lead to duplicate posts or too many updates in a short space of time.
+Try and regulate who is posting at certain times to avoid unnecessary clashes.

 8. Engage Your Fan Community

-Be sure to keep enagaged on Instagram, it’s social media so it's reciprocal, you need to be following fans, bands and brands, liking and commenting on their photos, especially if they mention your band.
+Be sure to keep your followers engaged on Instagram.
+It’s social media so it's reciprocal, you need to be following fans, bands and brands, liking and commenting on their photos, especially if they mention your band.
 If someone has taken a picture of your gig and posted it on your Facebook, like the post on Facebook and the photo on Instagram.
 You could even have an album for fan Instagram Photos.
-Also, remember to reply back to comments, it’s rude of you not to.
+Also, remember to reply back to comments, as it could be seen as rude if you don't.

 9. Tag and Geo-tag Your Photos

-Like Twitter, incorporating hashtags will increase the visibility.
-Ensure that the hashtags are relevant; a location, tour name, promotional campaign, photo descriptors etc. However don’t got overboard, any more than three hashtags and you instantly make the post an eyesore.
+Like Twitter, incorporating hashtags into your posts will increase the visibility.
+Ensure that the hashtags are relevant; a location, tour name, promotional campaign, photo description etc. But don’t go overboard!
+Any more than three hashtags and you instantly make the post an eyesore.

-Instagram is also putting emphasis on geo-tagging, so if you don’t mind adding your location to the images this could be something to do, it adds context to the image and the action you are doing.
+Instagram is also putting emphasis on geo-tagging, so if you don’t mind adding your location to the images this could be a useful option, which gives the image more context.

 10. Get an insight into your social media